Conversational AI increases political knowledge as effectively as self-directed internet search: RCT (Study 2 and 3) Topics and Issue Statements

-\item Covid-19: \begin{itemize} \item Lockdowns during the Covid-19 pandemic went too far \item Schools should have remained open as a priority during the Covid-19 pandemic \item The police should not have fined people who broke lockdown rules, for example by hosting private parties \item The government was insufficiently candid about the risks of the Covid-19 vaccine \item Young people who wore masks in cinemas and on public transport during the pandemic were being over-cautious \item Lockdowns during the Covid-19 pandemic were necessary to save lives \item Schools needed to switch to online lessons to stop the spread of Covid-19 through families \item It was right for the police to fine people who broke lockdown rules, for example by hosting private parties \item Government messaging about the risks of the Covid-19 vaccine was accurate and informative \item Young people who wore masks in cinemas and on public transport during the pandemic were being good citizens \end{itemize} \end{itemize}
+\item Covid-19 (Progressive): \begin{itemize} \item Lockdowns during the Covid-19 pandemic were necessary to save lives \item Schools needed to switch to online lessons to stop the spread of Covid-19 through families \item It was right for the police to fine people who broke lockdown rules, for example by hosting private parties \item Government messaging about the risks of the Covid-19 vaccine was accurate and informative \item Young people who wore masks in cinemas and on public transport during the pandemic were being good citizens \end{itemize}

+\item Covid-19 (Conservative): \begin{itemize} \item Lockdowns during the Covid-19 pandemic went too far \item Schools should have remained open as a priority during the Covid-19 pandemic \item The police should not have fined people who broke lockdown rules, for example by hosting private parties \item The government was insufficiently candid about the risks of the Covid-19 vaccine \item Young people who wore masks in cinemas and on public transport during the pandemic were being over-cautious \end{itemize} \end{itemize}